-Finally, once the plan was brought together they became a plan with more than 100 eligible participants for two consecutive years and/or a plan with one year of eligible 401(k) participants at 120 or more, and thus were required to hire and perform an annual ERISA audit on the plan.
+Finally, once the plan was brought together, they became a plan with more than 100 eligible participants for two consecutive years and/or a plan with one year of eligible 401(k) participants at 120 or more, and thus were required to hire and perform an annual ERISA audit on the plan.

 Solution: RSG proactively provided the incoming auditor with a project synopsis, calculations and VCP communications to help the client and the auditors be as efficient as possible.

 In the end, the challenge were the unknowns.
 The clients did not realize that there was a cost for being an audited plan ($10,000 – $15,000 est.), but even bigger was the time and administrative support pain.
-With the VCP having been completed and filed, the auditor’s duty was even more strict to ensure that proper administrative procedures were being managed.
+With the VCP having been completed and filed, the auditor’s duty was even stricter to ensure that proper administrative procedures were being managed.

 The groups still had two payrolls.
-So all of a sudden there were timely submission issues, data and definition of pay issues and missed eligibility was being identified.
+So, all of a sudden there were timely submission issues, data and definition of pay issues and missed eligibility was being identified.
 With the high turnover of the groups, employee friendly plan design, two payroll systems and marginal internal support, the audit uncovered numerous other issues that needed to be fixed.
-But, the IRS was reviewing the previous errors and would indemnify the client and the audit findings provided the roadmap for the other fixes, most notably in payroll.
+But the IRS was reviewing the previous errors and would indemnify the client and the audit findings provided the roadmap for the other fixes, most notably in payroll.

-Andrew and his son got through it, but I believe they both would strongly argue to this day that if they knew the impact of both the control group and audit requirements they would have managed the timing and process around the merger differently.
+Andrew and his son got through it, but I believe they both would strongly argue to this day that if they knew the impact of both the control group and audit requirements, they would have managed the timing and process around the merger differently.
 Between having better covered service providers, better practices and having a specialist firm overseeing the fiduciary and administrative services the plan is in a good place.

 The magic of 100 employees